brbsix/subnuker/README.rst

 Usage
 =====

-From the command line, run :code:`subnuker --help` to display available options.s
+From the command line, run :code:`subnuker --help` to display available options.

 The recommended way to scan any subtitle files (or folders containing subtitles):